Yashwant00CR7/AI-Powered-Package-Conflict-Resolver/KAGGLE_CAPSTONE_WRITEUP.md

 ## Problem Statement

 Every developer who has worked with legacy codebases knows the pain: you inherit a project from years ago, run `pip install -r requirements.txt`, and suddenly you're drowning in cryptic error messages about version conflicts, deprecated APIs, and incompatible dependencies.
-What should take minutes to set up turns into hours—or even days—of debugging.
+What should take minutes to set up turns into hours or even days of debugging.

 The problem is deceptively complex:
 - **Version incompatibility**: Package A requires numpy<1.20, but Package B needs numpy>=1.21